TARIFFS & TRADE IMPACT: History of Tariffs

 📜 Early Use of Duties & Tariffs

 In medieval Europe, tariffs primarily served as a means for monarchs and local lords to generate revenue.
-For example, in England, duties such as the “custom and subsidy on wool” were levied on exports, providing significant income to the crown.
+England levied duties such as the “custom and subsidy on wool” on exports.
+Furthermore, these taxes provided significant income to the crown.
+Consequently, the trade of wool became a vital pillar of the royal treasury.
 These duties were meticulously recorded in customs accounts, offering valuable insights into medieval trade practices.

 🛡️ 19th Century: The Rise of Protectionism